secretstartups/handbook/job-families/engineering/development/frontend/intermediate/index.html.md

 - Selected candidates will be invited to complete a short written assessment.
 - Next, candidates will be invited to schedule a 30 minute [screening call](/handbook/hiring/#screening-call) with our Global Recruiters
-- Next, candidates will be invited to schedule a 90 minute technical interview with either a Frontend Engineer or a Frontend Hiring Manager
+- Next, candidates will be invited to schedule a 90 minute technical interview with either a Frontend Engineer or a Frontend Engineering Manager
-- Next, candidates will be invited to schedule a 45 minute behavioral interview with a Frontend Hiring Manager
+- Next, candidates will be invited to schedule a 45 minute behavioral interview with an Engineering Manager
 - Candidates will then be invited to schedule a 60 minute interview with a Director of Engineering
 - Successful candidates will subsequently be made an offer.